Paofeval/ecu/draft/subcountry2014/layers/index.md

+## cites

-## cites: Resilience from commitment to CITES
+Resilience from commitment to CITES

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|